Watch Kate McKinnon Compare Harvey Weinstein’s Face to a Penis

 After being criticized for going easy on Harvey Weinstein, SNL didn’t hold back last night.
 Early in the show, a sketch parodying a New York Film Festival panel dove into sexual harassment in Hollywood.
 (Weekend Update also laid into the producer.)

 In the sketch, Aidy Bryant plays a Glamour.com editor running a panel discussion into sexual harassment and assault in Hollywood.
-The panel features Viola Davis (Leslie Jones), Marion Cotillard (Cecily Strong) and fictional Hollywood veteran Debette Goldry (Kate McKinnon).
+The panel features Viola Davis (Leslie Jones), Marion Cotillard (Cecily Strong), and fictional Hollywood veteran Debette Goldry (Kate McKinnon).

-The panelists tick off the popular explanations for sexual harassment in Hollywood – the culture, men covering for each other, lack of male advocates etc.
+The panelists tick off the popular explanations for sexual harassment in Hollywood — the culture, men covering for each other, lack of male advocates, etc.

 As the characters tease out the hairball of sexism, McKinnon’s character describes a meeting with Weinstein in his hotel room, and doesn’t miss a chance to take a shot at the producer.